 You can add some perlite to peat based bagged soils in order to improve the aeration necessary for the proper growth of the plants.

 Also, remember to flush out the soil at least once a month.
 You can do that under the faucet or outdoors.
 By flushing the soil in the pot with water you will wash away any salts which have built up from the tap water deposits and the fertilizers.
+Note about water: If you live in a hard water area you might consider using a cheap bottle spring water, I’ve found the plants do better for me.

 It is a good idea to insert wicks in the drainage holes of your pots which will help wick away any excess water and reduce the risk of the roots rotting.
+This can be something as simple as yarn.

 If you are determined to do your best for your home garden, you may want to mix your own potting soil or rejuvenate old potting soil.
 You can use perlite, coconut coir, composted bark, pumice, peat, vermiculite or other additives like a time release amendment to improve the soil at home.
 Rejuvenating soil in pots will almost guarantee good results for your newly potted plants.
 All amendments can be found at your garden center, if you need help just ask.